 Our Audit Committee Charter includes procedures for the approval by the Audit Committee of all services provided by our independent registered public accountants.
-Our Audit Committee has the authority and responsibility to pre-approve (other than with respect to de minimis exceptions permitted by the Sarbanes-Oxley Act of 2002) both audit and non-audit services to be provided by our independent registered public accountants.
+Our Audit Committee has the authority and responsibility to pre-approve both audit and non-audit services to be provided by our independent registered public accountants.
 The Audit Committee Charter sets forth the policy of the committee for such approvals.
 The policy allows our Audit Committee to delegate to one or more members of the Audit Committee the authority to approve the independent registered public accountants' services.
 The decisions of any Audit Committee member to whom authority is delegated to pre-approve services are reported to the full Audit Committee.
 The policy also provides that our Audit Committee will have authority and responsibility to approve and authorize payment of the independent registered public accountants' fees.